wso2/docs-is/en/docs/develop/apis/use-the-service-provider-api.md

         https://localhost:9443/services/IdentityApplicationManagementService?wsdl
         ```

-    -   To enable the admin service, follow the instructions given in [Calling Admin Services](../../apis/call-admin-services).
+    -   To enable the admin service, follow the instructions given in [Call Admin Services](../../apis/call-admin-services).

 !!! info "About creating applications"